SecretFoundation/docs/docs/dev/privacy-model-of-secret-contracts.md

 ### Errors

-Contract execution can result in multiple types of errors.
+Contract execution can result in multiple types of errors, and returned erros are public.
-The fact that the contract returned an error is public.

 #### Contract errors